kestr31/Gazebo-Classic-PX4-Container/README.md

 ### 4.1.
 RUN BY `docker compose` COMMAND

-- Since there are many modular containers required to run PX4 SITL, deployment by `docker compose` is recommended.
+- Since there are many modular containers required to run PX4 SITL, deployment using `docker-compose` is recommended.
-- Configuration of `docker-compose.yml` will vary based on user's need.
+- The configuration of `docker-compose.yml` will vary based on the user's needs.
-- On this document, snippet for adding Gazebo-Classic deployment on `docker-compse.yml` is suggested.
+- In this document, a snippet for adding a Gazebo-Classic deployment to `docker-compose.yml` is suggested:

 ```yaml
   sim: